Spreading-splashing transition of nanofluid droplets on a smooth flat surface: Introduction

-The correlation defined in Eqn.~\ref{eq:splash} thus describes the splashing transition in two regions, i.e., low viscosity and high viscosity regions.
-In other words, the positive power of $\Re$, $\beta_1$, with the coefficient $K_1$ determines the splashing behavior at low viscosities whereas the second term with coefficient $K_2$ dominates in the high viscosity region via the negative power $\beta_2$.
-These limits and the full relation are shown in Fig.~\ref{fig:twopiece}.
+where $\We_\mathrm{crit.}$ represents the critical $\We$ number for the splashing threshold.
+The correlation defined in Eqn.~\ref{eq:splash} thus describes the splashing threshold in both low and high viscosity regions.
+In other words, the positive exponent of $\Re$, $\beta_1$, with the coefficient $K_1$, determines the splashing behavior at low viscosity values whereas the second term with coefficient $K_2$ dominates in the high viscosity region via the negative exponent $-\beta_2$.
+These limits and the full relation are shown in Fig.~S1.